 If an organisation has a policy that all mail is to be opened at a central point this policy must be made clear to all partners.
 An alternative means of transfer should be arranged where it is essential that the information is restricted to those who have a need to know.

-The personal information contained in written transfers should be limited to those details necessary in order for the recipient to carry out their role.
+The personal data contained in written transfers should be limited to those details necessary in order for the recipient to carry out their role.

 Internal mail containing confidential data should only be sent in a securely sealed envelope, and marked accordingly, e.g. ‘Confidential’ or ‘Addressee Only’, as appropriate.

 External mail must also observe these rules.
 Special care should be taken with personal data sent in quantity, such as case notes, or collections of patient records on paper or removable media.
-These should be sent by Recorded Delivery or by NHS courier, to safeguard that these are only seen by the authorised recipient(s).
+These should be sent by Special / Recorded Delivery or by NHS courier, to safeguard that these are only seen by the authorised recipient(s).
 In some circumstances it is also advisable to obtain a receipt as proof of delivery e.g. patient records to a solicitor.
 Personal data or data that is deemed sensitive to the Practice must not be sent to or from staff or third party personal email accounts, e.g. – Gmail, Hotmail etc.

 Electronic and removable media must not be used without prior approval from the Director of Informatics or suitably authorised deputy and must be encrypted to NHS standards (contact the IT Service Desk) and should only be sent by recorded delivery or by the Practice approved courier service.
 Advice on how to password protect files is available via the IT Service Desk.